Griffin-Group/vestacrystparser/CONTRIBUTING.md

 [pull request](https://github.com/Griffin-Group/vestacrystparser/pulls).
 There, a code maintainer shall review your request and, if appropriate, merge it into the repository.
+(No guarantees are given for the timeliness of code reviews or maintenance, as this is a project managed in spare time.)

 By contributing code to this repository, you agree to license all contributions under the license attached to this repository.